geotrev/omdomdom/README.md

 - Render those nodes to a page
 - Reconcile changes between virtual nodes and patch the DOM

 The bundle is very small at 2.4kb minified + gzipped.
-One reason for this small bundle size is that the library does very little work beyond taking your DOM string, rendering it, and/or resolving differences between two virtual node trees.
+One reason for this small bundle size is that the library does very little work.
+It has no magic under the hood, or magic implementations.

 Pull requests and issues welcome!